raymenzel/solar-storms/README.md

 $ pip install .
 ```

-### How to run server.
+### How to run the server
 Before starting the server for the first time, the database must be
 initialized.
 For now, the database just uses `sqlite3`.
 The path
-to the database controlled using an environment variable, which must
+to the database is controlled using an environment variable, which must
 always be set before the server is run:

 ```